FederationOfFathers/dashboard-ui/README.md

 # TODO

-Explain how this fits with the dashboard repo
+- [x] Complain about frameworks

-# TODO
+- [ ] Explain how this fits with the dashboard repo

-Get bob to update the rest of this document
+- [ ] Get bob to update the rest of this document

 # Pre-Requisite